iarroyof/rl4kbc-csr/README.md

     <p>If you modify, uses another libraries or improve KICoDi please share your environment using <code>conda env export > environment.yml</code>.
 This is important to run and get a control over KICoDi versions.</p>
     <h4>KICoDi has a trained image in DockerHub!!</h4>
     <p>If you want to get access to a trained and fully functional version of KICoDi you need to install <a href="https://docs.docker.com/get-started/overview/" target="_blank">Docker</a></p>
-    <p>Docker provides the ability to package and run an application in a loosely isolated environment called a container and Docker Hub is a
+    <p>Docker provides the ability to package and run an application in a loosely isolated and Docker Hub is a
     library and community for container images.</p>
     <p>We recommend to use Docker in Linux and install with (Debian and Ubuntu)</p>
     <code>